shahriar-ratul/shahriar-ratul/README.md

 Hi, I'm Atik Shahriar Ratul, a Full Stack web developer and a freelance software engineer from Bangladesh.My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

-I am Currently working On Genex Infosys as a Software Engineer.
+I am Currently working On SquareFeet Platfrom Ltd as a Senior Software Engineer.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.